networkx/networkx/doc/source/tutorial.rst

 >>> sorted(G.degree())
 [0, 1, 1, 2]

-When called with the "with_labels"=True option a dict with nodes as keys and function values as arguments is returned.
+The keyword argument with_labels=True returns a dict keyed by nodes to the node values.

 >>> G.degree([1,2],with_labels=True)
 {1: 2, 2: 1}